tania5496/Image-Colorization-ML-project-/README.md

 ## Methods

-In this project three architectures on CNN were used.
+In this project, three architectures of CNN were used:
 - Sequential CNN
- - Autoencoder
+- An Autoencoder
- - CNN +  Inception-ResNet-v2 (Deep Koalarization)
+- CNN and Inception-ResNet-v2 (Deep Koalarization)
-About third architecture you can read here: https://arxiv.org/abs/1712.03400
+About the third architecture, you can read more here: https://arxiv.org/abs/1712.03400

 ## Results
 Best result we receives with CNN + Inception-ResNet-v2 model.